bng94/heroku-bot/README.md

 ## Description
-An discord bot that is hosted on heroku and is a generic bot for everyone to download and use.
+An discord bot that is hosted on heroku.
 This primarily a backup bot of a bot called "Doctor" on my server and will be planning to make this bot called "Master" in references to the BBC TV Show Doctor Who.
+This is a generic bot for everyone to download and use.
+If there is an handful of people whom fork or give an input to this project, will expand and present more generic features that aren't listed in this backup bot.

 ## Usage